dmacias28/plantbased-paleo-subreddit-classification/.ipynb_checkpoints/README-checkpoint.md

 The differences lie in that a paleo diet allows meat and fish, and avoids grains and legumes.
 The plant-based diet allows grains and legumes, but does not allow meat and fish.

-### Data Source

-The subreddit submissions were obtained through the Pushift API.
-Given that the API limits to pulling 100 submissions at a time, a function was created in order to automate the pulling of the desired number of submissions and return a concatenated DataFrame for a given subreddit.

-Through this, two CSV files were created, one for the [PlantBasedDiet](https://www.reddit.com/r/PlantBasedDiet/) subreddit and one for the [Paleo](https://www.reddit.com/r/Paleo/) subreddit.
-Each contained the most recent 5,000 submissions, and included the following features:

-* **subreddit** - name of the subreddit the submission belonged to
-* **title** - title of the submission
-* **selftext** - body text of the submission
-* **created_utc** - time of submission in unix time (seconds since 01-01-1970 UTC)

 ---

 ## Methodology